ThatSINEWAVE/TimeMaster/README.md

 <div align="center">

-# DigiTime Toolbox (Prototype)
+# TimeMaster Toolbox (Prototype)

-DigiTime Toolbox is a prototype web application that provides various time-related calculations and utilities.
+TimeMaster Toolbox is a prototype web application that provides various time-related calculations and utilities.
 Built with vanilla JavaScript, HTML, and CSS, it offers a simple interface for interacting with the DigiDates API.
 Please note that this is a work in progress, and the API responses are currently displayed in raw JSON format.

 ![TimeMaster](https://github.com/user-attachments/assets/d723fa10-88eb-4205-9050-9f08969a5776)